 Join our Board of Trustees

-To express an interest please contact our Reception Team:
+To express an interest please send your contact details to:

 · What you’ll be doing

 Suffolk Wildlife Trust is the county's nature charity – the only organisation dedicated wholly to safeguarding Suffolk’s wildlife and countryside.
 The trustees of Suffolk Wildlife Trust are the people responsible for providing leadership and direction for management of the charity.
 The board seeks to make well-informed and high-quality decisions that align with the Trust’s charitable aims.